silent-auction-3/back-end/README.md

 ## Create User's Account

-Create an Account for the authenticated User if an Account for that User does not already exist.
-Each User can only have one Account.
+Create a User if that User does not already exist.

 **URL** : `/api/auth/register`